Quantum Fiber has fast, reliable fiber, and Cox serves up decent deals on cable internet service.

 Dollar value

-Again, Quantum Fiber beats out Cox in this round.
-While Cox offers great deals for new customers (that you have to try several tricks of the trade to maintain) and anyone willing to bundle, Quantum Fiber offers two low-priced options.
+While Cox offers great deals for new customers (that you have to try several tricks of the trade to maintain) and anyone willing to bundle, Quantum Fiber offers two low-priced options with several baked-in perks.
 No need to bundle.
 And they have a “price for life” guarantee: Whatever your monthly rate is at sign-up, you keep for as long as you have the service, though, per their website, “internet service monthly rate subject to plan availability.”

 Rob, the Quantum Fiber customer in the Pacific Northwest, signed up for the $75 per month package, getting 940Mbps.
 “It seems like a good deal,” he says.
 Add to that the fact that Quantum Fiber has no contracts, hidden fees, installation fees, or overcharge fees, well, it’s the clear champ.